Sukriti1604/expense-tracker/Expense-Tracker-main/README.md

-# Expense Tracker - ExpenseFlow
+# Expense Tracker - MapExpenses

-# Developer: Sudarshan Date

 ## Overview

-This is a simple Expense Tracker application that helps users manage their expenses efficiently.
-It allows users to add, delete and download expenses or incomes while providing a summary of their spending.
+As we all know that in this modern world managing expenses is one of the most important task .
+So this is a website called expense tracker which allows users to manage and organise their expenses in an efficient manner

 ## Features
 - Add new expenses with details like amount, category, and date.
 - Add new income with details like amount, source, and date.
 - Delete existing expenses.